brahmee07/Pfas_water_research/README.md

 ---

 ### 1. `01_filter_clean.ipynb`
-**What it does:** Loads the raw UCMR5 dataset and filters it down to PFOA and PFOS measurements only.
-Removes incomplete or unusable records and standardizes the data for analysis.
+**What it does:** Loads the full UCMR5 dataset (1,928,117 rows across all contaminants) and filters it down to PFOA and PFOS measurements only.
+Drops three columns that are entirely empty in the UCMR5 dataset.
+Exports the cleaned PFOA/PFOS-only dataset for use in subsequent notebooks.

 **Output:** `ucmr5_pfoa_pfos.csv`
-- 121,260 PFOA/PFOS samples
+- 128,400 PFOA/PFOS samples
-- 8,167 detections above the reporting limit
+- 8,648 detections above the reporting limit
 - 26,148 unique entry points (EPs) — the individual sampling locations within water systems

 ---